arminfro/hand-side-fix.nvim/README.md

 correct the typo (in the case of a US keyboard).
 See the [test data](https://github.com/arminfro/hand-side-fix.nvim/tree/main/tests/hand-side-fix/expectations) for all abbreviations.

+You can also provide your own custom keywords to setup the correspondent abbreviations.

 ## Installation via `lazy.nvim`

 Requires neovim-nightly:

+`opts = true` would also be sufficient for US keyboard.
+Here is an example with some customization:

 ```lua
 {